-There's a history fair going on around the corner, to celebrate the sesquicentennial of the 1862 Hyde Chapel.
-But we don't see any food there, so we head into Spring Green for lunch.
+There was a history fair going on around the corner, to celebrate the sesquicentennial of the 1862 Hyde Chapel.
+But we didn't see any food there, so we headed into Spring Green for lunch.

 As a tourist attraction, this town is more than a little bipolar, with the high-brow Taliesin built by Frank Lloyd Wright and the low-brow House on the Rock.

 Many people forget it's also a river town.
-We eat at Wisconsin Riverside Resort, watching passing canoes and flotillas of tubers lolling offshore.
+We ate at the Wisconsin Riverside Resort, watching passing canoes and flotillas of tubers lolling offshore.

-On Wisconsin 14, we stop at Bargain Nook III for a few Land's End deals.
-In town, we peek in the windows of the Shitty Barn, a funky folk venue.
-It's empty, but we can see it'd be a fun place to hear music.
+On Wisconsin 14, we stopped at Bargain Nook III for a few Land's End deals.
+In town, we peeked in the windows of the Shitty Barn, a funky folk venue.
+It was empty, but we could see it'd be a fun place to hear music.